 Is there an orientation program for Kindergarten?

-Due to current COVID restrictions, this Information Evening will occur virtually on Wednesday 14th October, 2020 from 6pm to 7pm.
-We then have three Orientation Mornings for the children, where they will spend time in the Kindergarten classroom alongside Kindergarten teachers.
-In 2020, these three dates are:
+Our Information Evening will occur at the College on Wednesday 6 October from 6-7pm.
+We then have three Orientation Mornings for the children where they will spend time in the Kindergarten classrooms alongside Kindergarten teachers.
+For more information, contact the College.

 Partnering with you